dib-lab/2016-pycon-tutorial/README.md

-# 2016-pycon-tutorial

-This is the organizing repository for our [PyCon 2016 tutorial](https://us.pycon.org/2016/schedule/presentation/1814/),

-## CREATING, BUILDING, TESTING, AND DOCUMENTING A PYTHON PROJECT - A HANDS-ON HOWTO
+# CREATING, BUILDING, TESTING, AND DOCUMENTING A PYTHON PROJECT - A HANDS-ON HOWTO

 Saturday, May 28th, 1:20 P.M. - 4:40 P.M.

+This is the organizing repository for our [PyCon 2016 tutorial](https://us.pycon.org/2016/schedule/presentation/1814/)

 Authors/presenters, in alphabetical order / last name: